-- \$250 Billion EPS Threshold - Among the Bill's most significant reforms is a substantial increase in the threshold for subjecting a BHC to EPS.
-The Bill would raise the threshold from \$50 billion in total consolidated assets to \$250 billion, with staggered effective dates. - BHCs with less than \$100 billion in assets would be immediately exempt from EPS. - BHCs with between \$100 billion and \$250 billion in assets would be exempt 18 months following enactment. - The Federal Reserve would be authorized to accelerate the off-ramp for BHCs with total assets between \$100 billion and \$250 billion during the 18-month transition period. - The Federal Reserve would retain discretion to apply any or all EPS to BHCs below \$250 billion in total consolidated assets. - The Federal Reserve would need to determine that application of the EPS is appropriate to prevent or mitigate risks to U.S. financial stability or to promote the safety and soundness of the BHC (or group of BHCs), after taking into consideration capital structure, riskiness, complexity, financial activities, size and any other risk-related factors that the Federal Reserve deems appropriate.
+- \$250 Billion EPS Threshold - Among the Act's most significant reforms is a substantial increase in the threshold for subjecting a BHC to EPS.
+The Act raises the threshold from \$50 billion in total consolidated assets to \$250 billion, with staggered effective dates. - BHCs with less than \$100 billion in assets are immediately exempt from EPS. - BHCs with between \$100 billion and \$250 billion in assets are exempt 18 months following enactment. - The FRB is authorized to accelerate the off-ramp for BHCs with total assets between \$100 billion and \$250 billion during the 18-month transition period. - The FRB retains discretion to apply any or all EPS to BHCs below \$250 billion in total consolidated assets. - The FRB would need to determine that application of the EPS is appropriate to prevent or mitigate risks to U.S. financial stability or to promote the safety and soundness of the BHC (or group of BHCs), after taking into consideration capital structure, riskiness, complexity, financial activities, size and any other risk-related factors that the FRB deems appropriate.

-- G-SIBs
+- GSIBs

-- A BHC that qualifies as a Global Systemically Important Bank, or G-SIB, under the Federal Reserve's systemic indicator score would remain subject to the most stringent EPS, regardless of its asset size. - The Federal Reserve's systemic indicator score aligns with the Basel capital framework's methodology for identifying G-SIBs and takes into account size, interconnectedness, substitutability, complexity and cross-jurisdictional activity.

-• There are currently 8 U.S. G-SIBs: JPMorgan Chase, Citigroup, Bank of America, Goldman Sachs, Wells Fargo, Morgan Stanley, State Street, and Bank of New York Mellon.

-- OCC and FDIC Regulatory EPS for Subsidiary Banks
+- A BHC that qualifies as a Global Systemically Important Bank ("GSIB"), under the FRB's systemic indicator score remains subject to the most stringent EPS, regardless of its asset size. - The FRB's systemic indicator score aligns with the Basel capital framework's methodology for identifying GSIBs and takes into account size, interconnectedness, substitutability, complexity and cross-jurisdictional activity. - There are currently 8 U.S. GSIBs: JPMorgan Chase, Citigroup, Bank of America, Goldman Sachs, Wells Fargo, Morgan Stanley, State Street, and Bank of New York Mellon. - OCC and FDIC Regulatory EPS for Subsidiary Banks - Many of the changes in the Act amend provisions of Dodd-Frank that apply at the BHC or FBO level, and not to subsidiary national banks or other insured depository institutions ("IDIs").
+The Office of the Comptroller of the Currency ("OCC") and the Federal Deposit Insurance Corporation ("FDIC")

-- Many of the changes in the Bill amend provisions of Dodd-Frank that apply at the BHC or FBO level, and not to subsidiary national banks or other insured depository institutions ("IDIs").
-The Office of the Comptroller of the Currency ("OCC") and the Federal Deposit Insurance Corporation ("FDIC") have adopted their own counterparts to some EPS for the bank subsidiaries that they regulate, including recovery and resolution planning.
-A key consideration will be whether the OCC and the FDIC take similar measures under their regulations and guidance to align asset thresholds with what is reflected in the Bill. - For example, the FDIC may have a different focus in evaluating thresholds for resolution planning as applied to mid-size IDIs.
+have adopted their own counterparts to some EPS for the bank subsidiaries that they regulate, including recovery and resolution planning.
+A key consideration will be whether the OCC and the FDIC take similar measures under their regulations and guidance to align asset thresholds with what is reflected in the Act.

+- For example, the FDIC may have a different focus in evaluating thresholds for resolution planning as applied to mid-size IDIs.
 Regulatory changes at the bank subsidiary level will remain an area to watch.
 The FDIC is responsible for bank resolutions irrespective of the asset threshold or systemic importance of the bank, and the FDIC historically has been concerned about complications in resolving banks smaller than \$100 billion.
 As a result, while a new Board and Chairman may consider simplifying the resolution planning requirements for some banks below the proposed BHC thresholds, it is unlikely that the FDIC will eliminate resolution planning requirements for those banks entirely. - At both the OCC and FDIC, regulatory changes at the bank subsidiary level will remain an area to watch.